generalui/pivotaltracker/README.md

 }

 ```

-Assuming a successful update, pivotal-tracker would present this data to you as an object with the following structure:
+Assuming a successful update, pivotal-tracker would present this data to you as an object with the names converted as follows:
 ```
 {
    "name": "hay guyz, new name",